Shop

 Sugar

 The term ‘sugar’ is generally used synonymously with ‘refined sugar’, but in the professional field, ‘sugar’ is the umbrella term for all kinds of sugars.
 The most important types of sugar are fructose, glucose, lactose, maltose and sucrose (that is the main component of household sugar).
+The EU Regulation treats all of these sugars equally.
+Although they have completely different physiological effects.

 Sugar Alcohols (Sugar Substitutes)